b-zhang93/Human-Activity-Recognition-Data-Assigment/README.md

 ## Analysis (run_analysis.R)
-This script will perform a cleaning and analysis on downloaded data and output a summary data file
+This script will perform a cleaning and analysis on downloaded data and output a summary data file.
+Below describes the steps the script takes to complete the mandated tasks.

 #### STEP 0 - Download the required dataset into our WD: